oskaremilsson/ctrl.name/README.md

 _Saved in redux state in order to only fetch once per app-launch_
 * See your Spotify playlists
 * See public Spotify playlists for the current ctrl.name
+* See who you currently controlling
+* See status of player for currently controlling (red/green dot)

 ---
 ### Search
 Free text search Spotify for: